A variational inference framework for inverse problems: Streamlined variational algorithm updates

 The updates of the variational Algorithms \ref{alg:MFVBalgo} and \ref{alg:VMPalgo} that make use of matrix $\bL$ have the following form:

-The ensuing lemmas allow efficient computation of the MFVB and VMP updates that utilise matrix $\bL$ in the forms described in \eqref{eq:exp1}--\eqref{eq:exp3}.
-One- and two-dimensional problems are considered.
-The results for two dimensions identify a framework which is extendible to higher dimensions.
+The results presented in the supplementary material allow efficient computation of the MFVB and VMP updates that utilise matrix $\bL$ in the forms described in \eqref{eq:exp1}--\eqref{eq:exp3}.
+One- and two-dimensional problems are considered and the results can be potentially extended to higher dimensions, e.g. for voxel-type data in three-dimensions.